British fine jeweler Stephen Webster has always loved entertaining his clients. He calls it “experiential shopping.”

 The house that created the most famous engagement bling in the world—the sapphire engagement ring that graces the hand of Kate Middleton offers its top customers the opportunity to become a part of the house’s 284-year history by collaborating with one of their designers on a unique piece of jewelry.
 The London-based team, led by Creative Director Sara Prentice and Head of Design Claire Scott, will work with you to turn your ideas into a sparkling reality.
 Garrard is also famous for creating trophies such as the America’s Cup.

-Cutlery sets, a custom Harley Davidson motorbike, and a diamond-set dog collar are just some of the commissioned items the in-house design team at Stephen Webster’s London Mayfair workshop has worked on.
-You can also have a hands-on jewelry making experience thanks to the designer’s bespoke service that allows you to work with his award-winning jewelry team on creating an original piece of jewelry (or anything, really)—from sketches to choosing the gems for the final piece.
+Sterling silver cutlery set with your birthstone, a custom Harley Davidson motorbike, a Viking Helmet that converts into a caviar bowl, and a diamond-set dog collar are just some of the commissioned items the in-house design team at Stephen Webster’s London Mayfair workshop have worked on.
+You can also have a hands-on jewelry making experience thanks to the designer’s bespoke service that allows you to work with his award-winning team on creating an original piece of jewelry (or anything, really)—from sketches to choosing the gems for the final piece.

 The Swiss watchmaker is taking its bespoke service up a notch and moving it into the digital age.
 If there’s not a single Hublot boutique in sight where you are currently located, don’t worry, simply go online and contact one of the company’s New York City sales advisors in real-time via the company’s website.